ndstudgov/Constitution/README.md

 aid the Senate in the selection process of the
 Michael J. Palumbo Award as defined in Article
 XIX of this Constitution.
-ARTICLE XIV
+## ARTICLE XIV.
 REMOVALS, RECALLS, & VACANCIES
-Section 14.1.
+### Section 14.1.
 Impeachment & Removal.
 (a) The Senate may bring bills of impeachment against the Student Body President, the Student 04/13/2016 University of Notre Dame du Lac 35